-To ensure that you are the only person who accesses your personal information, we restrict access to your digital banking section of the site by requiring you to enter your Member Card® and Personal Access Code (PAC) to login.
-Only you know your PAC.
+To ensure that you are the only person who accesses your personal information, we restrict access to your digital banking section of the site by requiring you to enter your User Name and Password to login.
+Only you know your Password.

 Special software monitoring allows only a limited number of unsuccessful attempts before locking access to your account.
 This means that if someone is attempting access to your account the number of tries is limited, the account will be locked and can only be unlocked by calling your credit union.

 By design, our digital banking site has many transactional functions such as transfers between accounts and bill payment functions.
 These transactions are all logged to ensure that your accounts are debited or credited appropriately, and that a history of each transaction is available to verify your account.
 We store and use your transactional information in the same fashion as if you had performed the transaction at a branch or any other service channel.